yyoshiaki/ikra/README.md

 - `—-gcbias` option was added on salmon.
 You can refer to [Mike Love's blog :
 RNA-seq fragment sequence bias](https://mikelove.wordpress.com/2016/09/26/rna-seq-fragment-sequence-bias/).
 - `--validateMappings` flag was also adopted.
 (You can’t use it while using alignment-base mode.)
 Please see [salmon Frequently Asked Questions](https://combine-lab.github.io/salmon/faq/) for further details.
+- The reference of human is GENCODE Release 31(GRCh38.p12), and that of mouse is GENCODE Release M22(GRCm38.p6).

 ## Bug  2019/04/30